 Step Five: Carry on packing tips

-- It’s always a good idea to bring a change of clothes in your carry-on just in case your checked in baggage ends up going on a holiday without you.
+- We strongly recommend packing a change of clothes in your carry-on just in case your checked in baggage ends up going on a holiday without you

 - Don’t forget a drink bottle for the plane.
 Keeping hydrated is vital to arriving and still feeling human.
 You want to minimize the impact of jet lag at every possible opportunity and taking an empty water bottle which you can fill up when onboard and use when you are in country is a double win!